Showing posts with label tunica. Show all posts

 Day 7: Tuesday, November 27, 2001

-We spent the day at the National Aviation Museum in Pensacola that was festively decorated, for the Christmas Holidays during WWII, with Christmas music playing in the background.
+We spent the day at the National Aviation Museum in Pensacola, which was festively decorated for the Christmas Holidays during WWII, with Christmas music playing in the background.

-The museum was full of airplanes, and jets of every size shape and color.
+The museum was full of airplanes and jets of every size, shape, and color.

 Museum of Aviation in Pensacola